Design System Token Fundamentals & Naming Conventions

 }

-Demonstrates strict separation of raw values from contextual usage, enabling theme overrides without mutating base primitives.
-The {reference} syntax is resolved at build time by token compilers.
+This demonstrates strict separation of raw values from contextual usage, enabling theme overrides without mutating base primitives.
+The {reference} syntax is resolved at build time by Style Dictionary.

 CSS Custom Property Implementation